 I try to avoid making sweeping generalizations but, guess what, I'm going to make one right now.
 From my experience, you can pretty much lump people into two distinct groups: those who set New Year resolutions, and those who don't.
 But, maybe there's a third way – writing a Hope Letter at the start of the year, to act as an ongoing inspiration to yourself.

 If you don't set resolutions, congratulations!
 If you do set them, you'll most likely ditch them at some point in the next 12 months.

-According to a recent study, nearly half of all Americans regularly make New Year resolutions (incidentally, just over a third never do), but only about eight percent of people are successful and achieve a positive end result.
+According to some studies, nearly half of all Americans regularly make New Year resolutions (incidentally, just over a third never do), but fewer than 10 percent of people are successful and achieve a positive end result.

 So, how are we supposed to reach our dreams, and set achievable goals?